Cebu Pacific: Post-pandemic recovery and third expansion (2023–present)

 On December 11, 2024, Cebu Pacific flew its 250 millionth passenger from Singapore to Manila.
-On January 16, 2025, it launched direct flights to Sapporo—a destination Philippine Airlines (PAL) once served from 2018 to 2020.
+On January 16, 2025, it launched direct flights to Sapporo.
+On March 31, direct Iloilo–Bangkok flights were launched until its suspension in 2026.
 On April 7, direct flights were launched between Cebu and Ho Chi Minh City, in response to PAL launching its own service a month later.